How to use Duplicacy to backup to Storj cloud storage

 Use the duplicacy list command is used to list files in the backup snapshots.

-command has multiple options, but we'll only be discussing the following:
+The duplicacy list command has multiple options, but we'll only be discussing the following:

 To list the files from a 4th backup: